Rowley, Massachusetts: Literature

-Rowley is the town that the protagonist flees to from fictional Innsmouth in the H. P. Lovecraft short story "The Shadow Over Innsmouth".
+Rowley is the town to which the protagonist flees from fictional Innsmouth in the H. P. Lovecraft short story "The Shadow Over Innsmouth".
 In the story, Innsmouth is located to the southeast of Rowley.

 Rowley is also featured in Chapter Three of The American Pageant, by Thomas A. Bailey, an American history textbook often used in AP United States History courses.

 In Chesapeake, James Michener lists Rowley as one of several towns in the 17th century where Quakers were whipped in the town common en route to expulsion into Rhode Island.

 In The Nightmare Murders, Ken Blaisdell sets the story about tracking down a serial killer in his original hometown of Rowley.